ShareX/sharex.github.io/docs/custom-uploader.md

 * Deletion URL
 * Error message

-For example syntaxes which involves parsing response only usable in URL sections as expected.
+For example, syntaxes that involve parsing a response are only usable in URL sections, as expected.

-**Note:** If you would like to use `{`, `}`, `|` or `\` characters in any of syntax supported sections then you can escape them with `\` character.
+**Note:** If you would like to use `{`, `}`, `|`, or `\` characters in any of the syntax-supported sections, you can escape them with a `\` character.
 For example: `\{`

-You can find list of all available syntaxes with example usages at bottom.
+You can find a list of all available syntaxes with example usages at the bottom.

 ---

 ### response

-If response only contains file name (or id) and if you would like to append it to domain then you can use this syntax.
+If the response only contains a file name (or id) and you would like to append it to the domain, you can use this syntax.

-But if response just contains full URL then you don't have to use this syntax because empty URL textbox will use response automatically.
+But if the response just contains the full URL, then you don't have to use this syntax because an empty URL text box will use the response automatically.

 Syntax: